Spina Bifida Workup

 Approach Considerations

 Laboratory screening tests for neural tube defects can be performed through blood tests, amniocentesis, or both.
 These typically are used in combination with fetal ultrasonography.
-Prenatal diagnosis and ultrasound confirmation allow for preparation and parental referral to appropriate care services.
+Prenatal diagnosis and ultrasonographic confirmation allow for preparation and parental referral to appropriate care services.

 In children with spina bifida, in addition to routine laboratory screening examination, testing would include levels of anticonvulsants, urine cultures, and perhaps cystometrograms and skin testing for latex sensitivity.
 The last can be performed by enzyme-linked immunosorbent assay (ELISA) or skin prick.